 British artist shows works made using the mud of central Italy.

 24 May-24 July.
-Galleria Lorcan O'Neill presents new work by acclaimed British artist Richard Long, one of the most prominent of a generation of artists that revolutionised sculptural practice in the 1970s.
+Galleria Lorcan O'Neill presents Fate and Luck, an exhibition of new work by acclaimed British artist Richard Long, one of the most prominent of a generation of artists that revolutionised sculptural practice in the 1970s.

 The gallery says: "By the simple act of walking in the landscape, Long combined aspects of minimalism, conceptualism and Arte Povera as a way to articulate ideas about time and space, and man’s relationship to nature."